aws/sagemaker-tensorflow-extensions/README.rst

 Install
 ~~~~~~~

-You can pip install SageMaker TensorFlow into a
+You can build SageMaker TensorFlow into your docker images with the following command:

 ::

    pip install sagemaker-tensorflow